Import custom items

 - Thingiverse (3D models made primarily for 3D printing, but adaptable to Virtual Worlds)

-Note: Pay attention to the licence restrictions that the content you download has.
+Note: Pay attention to the license restrictions that the content you download has.

 Tip: Instead of editing the model to add a collider mesh, a simpler alternative is to an Invisible wall smart item with approximately the same shape to stand in its place.